 History of Education

 Mark Freeman and Tom Woodin, both members of ICHRE, are co-editors, with Susannah Wright (Oxford Brookes University), of History of Education.
 Published by Taylor and Francis, this is the leading English-language journal in the field.
 History of Education publishes articles and book reviews from around the world, and welcomes submissions at any time.
-There are regular special issues: recent examples include ‘Sport, Health and the Body in the History of Education’ (41/6, 2012) and ‘Rulers, Rebels and Reformers’ (42/6, 2013).
 The journal also publishes regular ‘virtual special issues’ (VSIs), showcasing articles that have previously appeared in the journal, and in other journals published by Taylor and Francis.
 Further information about History of Education can be found here.

 Other selected recent publications